How to Grow Large LA. Iris Rhizomes

 Important Factors – LA.
 Irises Grow and Care

-Use a slow-release fertiliser particularly prepared to nourish acid-loving plants low in nitrogen.
+• Use a slow-release manufactured fertiliser particularly developed to nourish acid-loving plants low in nitrogen required to feed Azaleas, Camellias, Roses and Gardenias.

 Our online store is stocked with a beautiful selection of colourful Australian hybrids and native Louisiana Irises for sale.